Sea-Grapes/sveltemd/experiments/ideas.md

 - Code blocks are processed here and converted to html.
 - This can allow the user to do "impossible" things, like having latex directly in markdown.
 - Added side-benefits of synchronus svast walking, no custom escaping

+# Preprocess before or after (Just escaping or more than that)?

+Currently preprocessor runs before everything, but it also handles code blocks.
+The idea was to parse everything that breaks svelte first (including code blocks).
+The downside is this requires placeholders (html comments).
+This could have unintended consequences.
+- The alternative solution is to use custom escape sequences, like `+#SVMD0;` perhaps.
+These would only need to escape invalid `<` and `{` characters, and then escaping preprocess would only be responsible for strictly escaping.
+Then they could be replaced after (before md parsing).
+This *may* be good I cannot tell.
+- Cons: The obvious downside is that users cannot type that escape sequence anymore, but why would they need to?
+It also means more placeholders instead of just a few comments.
+It also means magic-string will have a lot of replace/replaceAll to do (but maybe its intended for this?)
+The pros are it unifies the md parsing again.
+This may be very good for custom markdown components though.